whensungoesdown/whensungoesdown.github.io/_posts/2025-05-18-coreboot_upsquaredpro.md

 3. Flash coreboot to replace UEFI firmware.

 However, this is not the case with installing Windows.
-Windows will always format the disk as GPT format when the system is booted through UEFI mode.
+Windows will always format the disk using GPT partition when the system is booted through UEFI mode.

 ------------------------------------------------------